 One of the things that makes a hiker have anxiousness is hammock camping, this is due to the thought of having to get an understanding of how everything works.

-While there is a lot of equipment this is not a hard task overall, and there are some simple instructions that will help you out with figuring it out.
+While there is a lot of equipment, this is not a hard task overall, and there are some simple instructions that will help you with figuring it out.

-There are several things that make up a hammock including two trees or posts, one end which attaches onto each side using the suspension system, and a ridgeline.
+Several things make up a hammock, including two trees or posts, one end which attaches to each side using the suspension system, and a ridgeline.

 If the weather is questionable, you have a tarp to add inclement weather protection, and you might want to use the bug netting depending on what type of bugs are in your area.

 You can also bring along a sleeping pad, but it is not required as most people who sleep in hammocks have an under quilt which goes around them attached by clips instead to provide better bottom warmth.

-The hammock itself comes in more variety than you may expect, there are lay-flat, symmetrical, asymmetrical, zippered and non-zippered, and color options as well.
+The hammock itself comes in more variety than you may expect.
+There are lay-flat, symmetrical, asymmetrical, zippered and non-zippered, and color options.

 You have a couple of different fabric choices to choose from on the hammock including nylon ripstop which is lightweight but durable, or you can get a breathable mesh one for those hot summer months.

-Each company will have its own version of the suspension system and ridgeline, so you will need to look at what they offer.
+Each company will have its version of the suspension system and ridgeline, so you will need to look at what they offer.
 I use an ultralight Hummingbird Hammock Long Hammock setup with whoopie slings and 1″ tree straps paired with a Dutchware Gear DCF Tarp that I just picked up.

 A hammock requires a suspension setup, and it needs to be able to support your weight or you can end up on the ground underneath.